freekrai/starter-cloud9/README.md

 ![Cloud9 IDE](http://demo.kevinwhinnery.com/upload/starter-cloud9_-_Cloud9-20130827-081045.png)

-Now, let's configure and run your TwilioQuest app!
+Now, let's configure and run your Twilio app!

 ## Running the Application
 Before we can actually run our app, we need to configure our development environment with a few pieces of information.
 The first things we will need to configure are our Twilio "Account SID" and "auth token".
 These are like our username and password for the Twilio API.
 You can find these values [on your Twilio account dashboard](https://www.twilio.com/user/account).
 If you haven't already, you will also need to [sign up for a Twilio account](https://www.twilio.com/try-twilio).